drivera123/LDRS591/_pages/unit-2-learning-activities.md

 • Are there any obvious biases and/or special interests that the author acknowledges?

+Make sure you add a link to this page in your post.

+##### Categories for this post:
+* ldrs591
+* Unit 2
+* Learning Activity 10

-### Learning Activity 5
+### Learning Activity 11

 a) Go to [http://libguides.twu.ca/library_research/home](http://libguides.twu.ca/library_research/home) and click  "How to search for books".
 Begin by selecting one of video tutorials in the section "searching for e-books" such as "searching for e-books in the classic catalogue."
 Watch this video tutorial to get an idea of how to search for a topic found in an e-book.

 b) Keeping in mind the topic and specific question(s) you identified in Assignment 1, use the library catalogue to locate a good example of an **e-book.**

-### Learning Activity 6: Blog post 2
+### Learning Activity 12 - Blog post

 Create a new blog post, and post the author, date and title (including the hyperlink) of the e-book on your blog.
 Next, briefly assess the source in the following categories.
-Add your post to the "Learning Activities" and "Unit 2" categories.

 •Authority – Who is the author?
 What are the author’s credentials?